ikapoura/single-pass-stereo-with-openvr/README.md

 # Single Pass Stereo with OpenVR

 ## What this project is
 The focus of this project is to show that Single Pass Stereo is not producing the correct projected image for the right eye when used with a Head Mounted Display (HMD) that is using asymmetric projections for the eyes.
+It is important to note that SPS will produce images regardless of the HMD used, but the right eye image will not be exactly correct in some of them (if not most).
+So, **it may seem that SPS is working, at first glance, because the problem is not obvious**.

 This project is a one file project that implements the [Single Pass Stereo](https://developer.nvidia.com/vrworks/graphics/singlepassstereo) functionality in the [OpenVR (SteamVR)](https://github.com/ValveSoftware/openvr) OpenGL sample.

 It is complementary to my posts [Single Pass Stereo: is it worth it?](https://iliaskapouranis.com/2020/07/13/is-single-pass-stereo-worth-it/) and [Single Pass Stereo: wrong depth cues, discomfort and potential risks](https://iliaskapouranis.com/2020/08/13/single-pass-stereo-wrong-depth-cues-discomfort-and-potential-risks/).

+First, I provide the steps to do when testing an HMD for SPS compatibility and then the details for the more curious.

+## Fast way to check if SPS is working with your HMD, without the details
+1. Download the **whole repository**.
+2. Open the program located at **single-pass-stereo-with-openvr/sps_with_openvr_prebuilt/bin/hellovr_opengl.exe**.
+3. When the program has started, a scene with many cubes will be rendered.
+4. Press the **key "A"** from the keyboard to activate the test method.
+5. If you are not wearing the HMD, go to step 7.
+6. Close your left eye.
+7. Notice if the right eye image is having **both white and red** cube faces.
+8. If all the cube faces have **the same color**, then SPS is working **correctly**.
+9. If the cube faces have **both red and white tints**, then SPS result is **not correct**.

 ## Functionality
 There are keyboard bindings that allow the user to change on-the-fly how the scene is rendered with three keys: